-An Dogo Argentine would do well in an apartment but a house with an average–sized yard is preferable.
-It can lay quiet for hours with a soft couch and a warm body beside it.
+A Dogo Argentine would do well in an apartment but a house with an average–sized yard is preferable.
+It can lay quiet for hours on a soft couch and a warm body beside it.
 In fact, this is a dog that would want to lie on the lap and sit on its owner’s feet.

 How to take care?

-Exercise is very important for every dog similarly the Dogo Argentino needs lots of daily exercise to stay sound and fit and mental stimulation to keep them entertained and happy.
+Exercise is very important for every dog similarly the Dogo Argentino needs lots of daily exercises to stay sound and fit and mental stimulation to keep them entertained and happy.
 These dogs should be given plenty of exercise with long daily walks or jogs.
-Without proper exercise, your dogo Argentino could become bored and destructive.
+Without proper exercise, your Dogo Argentino could become bored and destructive.

 Grooming & Bruising

 Beyond regular weekly grooming, the occasional bath will keep them clean and be looking their best.
 Grooming can be a wonderful bonding experience for you and your pet.
 They do quite a bit of shedding several times a year.
 Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
 Teeth should be brushed regularly.

 Proper dental health care is as important for every dog similarly it is important for this Dog.
 If you want to adopt this dog, then it is very important to take care of his teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
 Don’t force your dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love & affection